jgmenu/jgmenu/docs/manual/jgmenu.1.md

 :   Ignore line

 `. `
-:   I line beginning with a dot followed by a space, will source the file
+:   A line beginning with a dot followed by a space, will source the file
-    specified by the string following the `.`
+    specified by the string following the dot

 `@`
 :   Treat as widget